adarsh-hiremath/chat_protocol/README.md

 own wire protocol and later with gRPC.
 * As currently implemented, our chat application supports the following:
-- Account creation, login, deletion, and deactiva- tion.
+- Account creation, login, deletion, and deactivation.
 - Sending messages between accounts, even when some accounts are offline.
 - Listing or filtering all users who have created